 Product Recommendations in Bloomreach Engagement

-Recommendations generate a great chunk of revenue among the market leaders such as Amazon, Netflix, and eBay.
+Recommendations generate big revenue among the market leaders such as Amazon, Netflix, and eBay.

 Product recommendations by Bloomreach Engagement could be used in various placements:

-• Homepage: To show the webshop sells awesome products (or to reactivate, personalize, etc.).
+• Homepage: To show your online store sells awesome products (or to reactivate, personalize, etc.).

-• Category detail: To show the most popular items within the category that is currently viewed by a user.
+• Category detail: To show the most popular items within the category that are currently viewed by a user.

 • Product detail: To show alternatives for a currently viewed product by a user.

-• Basket: To suggest other relevant products to these already in the basket.
+• Basket: To suggest other relevant products to those already in the basket.

-• Email campaigns: To personalize email marketing strategies or just to show which products the given webshop is selling.
+• Email campaigns: To personalize email marketing strategies or just to show which products your online store sells.

 • Web layers, push notifications...

-To create a new RS in Bloomreach Engagement, you first need to build an engine using pre-built templates in Bloomreach Engagement.
-Go to Campaigns > Recommendations > + button in the top-right corner and pick a suitable template for your Use Case.
-See the picture below for visual guidance.
+To create a new RS in Bloomreach Engagement, you first need to build an engine using predefined templates in Bloomreach Engagement.
+Go to Campaigns > Recommendations > + New recommendation and pick a suitable template for your Use Case.
 Now you can create a new recommender system.

 598